kabam-archived/kabam-plugin-welcome/README.md

 ===================

 This plugin is needed to test in action the passport.js integration to mwc_kernel application.
-Latter, this plugin will be merged to other plugins or deleted.
+Later, this plugin will be merged to other plugins or deleted.

 Works
 ===================